 HER2 positive breast cancer

 HER2 (human epidermal growth factor) is a protein that can affect the growth of some cancer cells.
 It is found on the surface of normal breast cells.
-Some breast cancer cells have a very high number of HER2 receptors.
-The extra HER2 receptors stimulate the cancer cells to divide and grow.
-This is called HER2 positive breast cancer.

 What is HER2 positive breast cancer?